AhmedGamalRamadan/MovieCompose/README.md

 - **Dagger Hilt:** Dependency injection is handled by *Dagger Hilt*, streamlining the management of dependencies and improving the overall architecture.
 - **Retrofit:** Network calls are facilitated by *Retrofit*, enabling seamless communication with remote APIs.
 - **Room:** *Room* is used for local data storage, providing a reliable and efficient way to manage app-related data.
-- **Offline Capability:** This is a first offline app, ensuring users best possible experience even without an active internet connection.
+- **Offline Capability:**  Ensuring users best possible experience even without an active internet connection.

 ### Screenshot